-The impact analysis and significance determination conducted for this EIR, and explained in full in Chapter 3, identified the potentially significant impacts listed below.
+The impact analysis and significance determination conducted for this Draft EIS/R and explained in full in Chapter 3 identified the potentially significant impacts listed below.
 These are those impacts that could not be reduced to a less-than-significant level, even after implementation of project-specific mitigation measures or because no appropriate project-level mitigation measures exist that would that have that effect.
 In these rare cases, these impacts are significant.

-- Eden Landing Phase 2 Impact 3.5-5: Potential habitat conversion impacts to western snowy plovers.
+• Eden Landing Phase 2 Impact 3.5-3: Potential habitat conversion impacts to western snowy plovers.
 Although transitional mudflat habitat in the Southern Ponds could provide temporary foraging opportunities for western snowy plover until the marsh forms, and islands that would be built on residual levees in the ponds could provide some western snowy plover roosting habitat, there would be a reduction of potential western snowy plover habitat under Alternative Eden B. Also, the proposed Bay Trail spine and optional routes have the potential to bring trail uses close enough to disturb critical habitat and nesting areas.
-Overall, because the net habitat change would be the reduction of large areas of potential habitat for western snowy plover and because recreational use of proposed trails may disturb individual plovers, the impacts under Alternative Eden B would be potentially significant. - Eden Landing Phase 2 Impact 3.6-5: Result in the temporary construction-related closure of adjacent public parks or other recreation facilities, making such facilities unavailable for public use.
+Overall, because the net habitat change would be the reduction of large areas of potential habitat for western snowy plover and because recreational use of proposed trails may disturb individual plovers, the impacts under Alternative Eden B would be potentially significant.

+- Eden Landing Phase 2 Impact 3.6-5: Result in the temporary construction-related closure of adjacent public parks or other recreation facilities, making such facilities unavailable for public use.
 Existing parking areas, park access, and some trails would be temporarily closed during portions of the construction work under the Action Alternatives.
 This approach is necessary to keep the public safe and provide a route through existing parks to bring materials and equipment to the project areas.
-These impacts are significant and unavoidable.
-The Preferred Alternative would also have significant and unavoidable impacts from construction activities resulting in temporary closure of existing trails and recreation facilities. - Eden Landing Phase 2 Impact 3.11-1: Potential short-term degradation of traffic operations at intersections and streets due to construction.
+These impacts are significant and unavoidable. - Eden Landing Phase 2 Impact 3.11-1: Potential short-term degradation of traffic operations at intersections and streets due to construction.
 A traffic impact analysis was prepared to analyze the impact of construction-related traffic on each of the Action Alternatives; this study found that at the AM peak hour the impact is considered significant.
 The optimization of the I-880 Southbound Ramps/Whipple Road/Dyer Street intersection would mitigate the impact to less than significant.
 However, this mitigation is not feasible as this intersection is part of a synchronized series of intersections.
-This would therefore cause a significant and unavoidable impact for each Action Alternative.
-The Preferred Alternative would also cause a significant and unavoidable impact due to construction-related traffic at the AM peak hour. - Eden Landing Phase 2 Impact 3.13-1: Short-term construction-generated air pollutant emissions.
-Construction-generated average daily NOx emissions would exceed applicable regional significance thresholds during import and placement of dredge materials.
-Project-specific mitigation measures (discussed below) will be used to reduce NOx emissions to the greatest extent feasible, but for those options where diesel is used to power the offloading facility and booster pumps, NOx emissions would still exceed the regional threshold of significance.
+This would therefore cause a significant and unavoidable impact for each Action Alternative. - Eden Landing Phase 2 Impact 3.13-1: Short-term construction-generated air pollutant emissions.
+Construction-generated average daily NO_x emissions would exceed applicable regional significance thresholds during import and placement of dredge materials.
+Project-specific mitigation measures (discussed below) will be used to reduce NO_x emissions to the greatest extent feasible, but for those options where diesel is used to power the offloading facility and booster pumps, NO_x emissions would still exceed the regional threshold of significance.
 Therefore, significant and unavoidable impacts would occur for each Action Alternatives if diesel is used to power the construction equipment during import and placement of dredge materials.
 (Annual emissions would be below General Conformity de minimis levels with incorporation of the project-specific mitigation measures.
 Therefore, construction-related emissions associated with diesel powered construction equipment would conform to the State Implementation Plan, and a formal conformity analysis would not be required.)
-The Preferred Alternative would also cause significant and unavoidable impacts to air quality if diesel fuel is needed to power the construction equipment during import and placement of dredge materials.

-Eden Landing Phase 2 Mitigation Measures Identified in the EIR
+Eden Landing Phase 2 Mitigation Measures Identified in the EIS/R